-This report has examined the application of the international law on the war crime of usurpation of sovereignty during military occupation as a result the United States occupation of the Hawaiian Kingdom since 17 January 1893.
-It has identified the sources of this body of law in both treaty and custom, and described the two elements-actus reus and mens rea-with respect to the international crime of usurpation of sovereignty during military occupation.
+This report has examined the application of the international law on the war crimes of usurpation of sovereignty during military occupation and deprivation of fair and regular trial as a result the United States occupation of the Hawaiian Kingdom since 17 January 1893.
+It has identified the sources of this body of law in both treaty and custom, and described the two elements-actus reus and mens rea-with respect to the war crimes of usurpation of sovereignty during military occupation and deprivation of fair and regular trial.